 In England and Wales, you can register to vote from the age of 16.
 In Northern Ireland the minimum age is 17, and in Scotland it is 14.

 The minimum age for voting in any kind of election in England, Wales and Northern Ireland is 18.
 In Scotland, the rules are slightly different.
-You may vote in Scottish Government elections from the age of 16, but must wait until you are 18 to vote in elections for the UK and European Parliaments.
+You may vote in Scottish Government elections from the age of 16, but must wait until you are 18 to vote in elections for the UK Parliament.

 Residents of the Isle of Man, Jersey, Guernsey and the Channel Islands are able to vote from the age of 16.

-Anyone wishing to register to vote must also be a citizen of the UK or Republic of Ireland, or a citizen of a European Union country and living in the UK.
+Anyone wishing to register to vote must also be a citizen of the UK or Republic of Ireland.
 Registration is also open to qualifying British Commonwealth citizens, that is, those who have leave to enter or remain in the UK, or do not require such leave.

 You can register to vote in a number of ways: